ImChrisChen/use-transition-change-theme/README.md

 ## Usage

-Here’s a basic example of how to use `ThemeTransition.js`:
+Here’s a basic example of how to use `use-transition-change-theme`:

 ```javascript
 import {useTransitionChangeTheme} from '@imccc/use-transition-change-theme'